Phyks/Flatisfy/CONTRIBUTING.md

 Thanks!

-## Adding support for a new Weboob backend
+## Adding support for a new Woob backend

-To enable a new Weboob `CapHousing` backend in Flatisfy, you should add it to the list of available backends in [flatisfy/fetch.py#L69-70](https://git.phyks.me/Phyks/flatisfy/blob/master/flatisfy/fetch.py#L69-70) and update the list of `BACKEND_PRECEDENCES` for deduplication in
+To enable a new Woob `CapHousing` backend in Flatisfy, you should add it to the list of available backends in [flatisfy/fetch.py#L69-70](https://git.phyks.me/Phyks/flatisfy/blob/master/flatisfy/fetch.py#L69-70) and update the list of `BACKEND_PRECEDENCES` for deduplication in